-Funded by The Society of Fellows in the Humanities at Columbia University, the Heyman Center for the Humanities (HCH), working closely with the Arts & Sciences, appoints Heyman Center Fellows each academic year.
-These yearlong fellowships provide four junior and four senior Columbia faculty with course relief that allows them to reduce their teaching loads to a minimum of one course per semester during the award year in order to conduct research and to participate in a regular weekly seminar, chaired by the Faculty Director of the Heyman Center for the Humanities.
-Four post-MPhil graduate students are also appointed, receiving a $5,000 research allowance for their participation.
+Funded by The Society of Fellows in the Humanities at Columbia University, the Heyman Center for the Humanities (HCH), working closely with the Arts & Sciences, will appoint Heyman Center Fellows for the academic year 2018-19.
+These yearlong fellowships will provide four junior and four senior Columbia faculty with course relief that will allow them to reduce their teaching loads to a minimum of one course per semester during the award year in order to conduct research and to participate in a regular weekly seminar, chaired by the Faculty Director of the Heyman Center for the Humanities.
+Four post-MPhil graduate students will also be appointed, who will receive a $5,000 research allowance for their participation.

-The Heyman Center Fellows seminar meets regularly (ten times each semester).
-In addition to providing the opportunity to present work-in-progress, the seminar fosters discussion across disciplines and fields, creating opportunities for collaborative research and teaching in future semesters.
-Heyman Center Fellows have the opportunity to propose Heyman Center public events, which they would take the lead in organizing.
+The Heyman Center Fellows seminar will meet regularly (ten times each semester).
+In addition to providing the opportunity to present work-in-progress, the seminar will foster discussion across disciplines and fields, creating opportunities for collaborative research and teaching in future semesters.
+Heyman Center Fellows will have the opportunity to propose Heyman Center public events, which they would take the lead in organizing.

 2016-2017 Heyman Center Fellows:

 Maja Horn (Barnard, Spanish and Latin American Cultures)